CityOfZion/neo-mamba/README.rst

 Please report any issues on `Github <https://github.com/CityOfZion/neo-mamba/issues>`_ or submit ideas how to improve the SDK.

-Also check out our Python smart contract compiler `Boa <https://github.com/CityOfZion/neo3-boa>`_ !

 Installation and usage
 ----------------------
-Installation instructions, how to interact with smart contracts as well as API reference documentation can be found at https://mamba.coz.io/
+Installation instructions, how to build, test and interact with smart contracts as well as API reference documentation can be found at https://mamba.coz.io/

 Developing or contributing